Top ARKit app Skrite adds teleportation to its AR messenger

 According to Digi-Capital, the augmented and virtual reality market is expected to hit $120 billion by 2020.
 Apple CEO Tim Cook recently stated that “AR is big and profound” and “one of those huge things that we’ll look back at and marvel at the start of it.”

-“Undoubtedly AR will command a very important segment of technology,” Siddique said.
-“We’ve focused on the ubiquity of smartphones so far, but will continue to explore all other options that make AR more accessible.”
+“Undoubtedly, AR will command a very important segment of technology,” Siddique said.
+“We’ve focused on the ubiquity of smartphones so far but will continue to explore all other options that make AR more accessible.”

 Of course, AR glasses are the obvious device for broad consumer adoption.
-With recent announcements from the like of Magic Leap, we’re getting closer to more stylish devices that the average person won’t mind wearing in public.
-Once that happens, AR will affect our daily lives in exciting ways.
+With recent announcements from the likes of Magic Leap, we’re getting closer to devices that the average person won’t mind wearing in public.
+Once that happens, AR will affect our daily lives in exciting new ways.

 “Over the next five years, we anticipate a new spectrum of everyday uses for AR — from Wikipedia-type information for landmarks to navigation and business reviews,” Siddique said.
 “We predict that owning physical space will become just as important — if not more — than online domain space.”